Gyanadipta/Privily/README.md

 - Your friends does something extremely hilarious which well, you probably won't show your folks

 Now, you can't really change people can you?
-**But you can definitely change your meeting** ❤️
+**But you can definitely change your meeting**

 ## The solution 👩‍🏫
-**Privily**, A browser extension which blurs out sensitive information zones in the video calling webapps and reveals them on hovering. see? simple!
+**Privily**, A browser extension which blurs out sensitive information zones in the video calling webapps and reveals them on hovering.

 ## How to setup? ⚙️
 1. Download the source code and go to your browser's extension tools.
 (Mozilla / Chrome / Brave Tested)